Peta Murgatroyd And Maks Chmerkovskiy Plan Ultimate Fairytale Wedding In Castle

 A post shared by LLG Events (@llgevents) on

 The famous castle has also been the wedding venue for singer Joe Jonas and ‘NSync singer/former DWTS contestant Joey Fatone and even Fox News host Megyn Kelly, according to Curbed.
-Eagle-eyed viewers may have also spotted the castle in the TV shows Gossip Girl and Royal Pains as well as big screen movies like Cruel Intentions and, even more impressive, the 1941 classic, Citizen Kane.
+Eagle-eyed viewers may have also spotted the castle in the TV shows Gossip Girl and Royal Pains as well as big screen movies like Cruel Intentions and, even more impressive, the 1941 classic Citizen Kane.
 More recently, the castle was the site of Taylor Swift’s “Blank Space” music video.

 Peta Murgatroyd and Maksim Chmerkovskiy announced their engagement in December 2015 after he proposed to her in a live audience after a performance of Sway at the Olympia Theater in Miami.
 While the high-profile couple planned to jump right into the wedding plans, Peta’s pregnancy with baby Shai caused them to put the brakes on their big day.
 And now that Murgatroyd is in mommy mode, she even considered scrapping the ceremony altogether.